Bdunning6/Apple-Store-SQL-Project/README.md

 [Link to Published Dashboard](https://app.powerbi.com/groups/ec280147-b21d-47d5-9dd9-0c3563bbde5c/reports/92904175-7424-4a6f-9bb7-32ff14232be0/ReportSection)

 ## Introduction
 With over a million apps currently on the Apple app store, apps have become a way of interfacing with software on a mobile device.
-For instance, social media apps such as Facebook and Instagram gives users the power to connect with millions of people across the world while gaming apps give a unique entertainment experience from a portable handheld device.
+Social media apps such as Facebook and Instagram gives users the power to connect with millions of people across the world while gaming apps give a unique entertainment experience from a portable handheld device.
 This begs the question: what are the characteristics of apps on the app store?
 Through this project, I will analyze the app store in order to find some key insights using SQL for data manipulation and PowerBI to visualize the results.

 ## Dataset
 The data set was found on Kaggle and was collected using an API.
 The dataset is a csv file.
 The data was collected in July 2017 and has a little over 7000 apps.
 Although this number pales in comparison to the total number of apps currently found on the app store, it can still serve as a way to generate some general insights.
 There are 7197 rows and 16 columns.
 The columns are: